SfisoNxumalo/sifiso-mawila-01/README.md

 ﻿# sifiso-mawila-01

 ## Description
-This is a simple rock, paper, scissors game built C#.
-It runs on the console.
+This is a simple rock, paper, scissors game built with C#.
+It runs on the terminal.

 ## Prerequisites
 Before running the application, ensure you have the following installed: